AI-generated

 Facts

-- On October 14, 2002, Melendrez filed a Petition with the Office of the Bar Confidant to disqualify Meling from taking the 2002 Bar Examinations and to impose disciplinary action as a member of the Philippine Shari'a Bar.
+• Atty.
+Froilan R. Melendrez filed a petition with the Office of the Bar Confidant (OBC) on October 14, 2002, to disqualify Haron S. Meling from the 2002 Bar Examinations and impose disciplinary penalties as a Shari'a Bar member

-- Meling, serving as Secretary to the Mayor of Cotabato City, used the title "Attorney" in his official communications, including an indorsement letter received by the Sangguniang Panglungsod on November 27, 2001, despite not being a member of the Philippine Bar.
+• Melendrez further alleged that Meling, serving as Secretary to the Mayor of Cotabato City, used the title "Attorney" in official communications despite not being a member of the Philippine Bar, evidenced by an indorsement letter dated November 27, 2001

-- Meling admitted that some communications contained the word "Attorney" but claimed they were typed by the office clerk.
+• Meling admitted that some communications bore the title "Attorney" but attributed this to office clerks who typed the letters

 Arguments of the Petitioners